 For example, in New York, a guardianship is used for both children and disabled adults, and for control over matters in addition to the estates of both.
 On the other hand, in California guardianships are used for minors while conservatorships are used for disabled adults.
 In Michigan, guardianships are used for minors, and for adults who cannot manage their own affairs – unless there is an estate involved, in which case a conservatorship is used.
 A person who cannot manage his or her affairs in Michigan may have both a guardian and a conservator.

 Both guardianships and conservatorships may be general, in which the guardian or conservator has complete control over the ward’s or conservatee’s finances and conduct; or limited, in which the guardian or conservator only has control over certain aspects.
 For example, a conservator may be appointed to manage the conservatee’s financial affairs but not medical decisions, or vice versa.
 A guardian may be appointed to manage a ward’s financial affairs, but not the ward’s ability to decide where to live.

-A conservatorship is not something taken lightly by the courts.
+Conservatorships and guardianships are not something taken lightly by the courts.
 In fact, these types of cases are often very controversial.
-To begin the process of creating a conservatorship, the person wishing to become conservator files a petition with the appropriate court identifying the potential conservatee and providing evidence to show why the person lacks capacity to control their own affairs.
+To begin the process, the person wishing to become conservator or guardian files a petition with the appropriate court identifying the potential conservatee or ward, and providing evidence to show why the person lacks capacity to control his or her own affairs.
 Once the petition is filed, the court will order a professional to evaluate the situation and provide a written report.
-A the potential conservatee, is of course allowed to fight the conservatorship, in which case their will be a trial.
-If there is no dispute, the court will conduct a hearing in which witness provide statements and the court can then decide to grant a conservator.
-The court will then provide the conservator documents that grant the conservator authority to make decisions on behalf of the conservatee.
+The potential conservatee or ward is allowed to object, in which case there will be a trial.
+If the conservatee or ward is not capable of participating, the court will appoint a different type of guardian: a guardian ad litem.
+A guardian ad litem represents the disabled person’s interests for the purpose of the court case, and will perform an investigation and report to the court.